 Again our private tours are fully customized to each groups specific abilities and interests, so we can do as much (or as little) hiking as you prefer!
 Normally our National Park tours consist of a series of short moderate walks and/or hikes.
 We can even do private tours of all the highlight areas of the volcano that require minimal walking!
 Our lava hike is the exception, as this option takes us to a very isolated area of the volcano - please click on our 'Lava Hike' tab above for all the details on this option.

 7. What should we bring along if we book a tour?

 The summit of Kīlauea volcano is located around 4000-ft (1100-m) elevation, so the weather can be very unpredictable.
 We recommend dressing in layers including a jacket or wind breaker, and wearing closed toe shoes especially on our hiking based tours.
-In order to keep our pricing reasonable, we do not offer extras such as rain gear, backpacks or additional amenities.
-We recommend bringing re-useable water bottles as there are several locations around the summit area of Kīlauea to refill your bottle.
+In order to keep our pricing reasonable for a private tour, we do not offer extras such as rain gear, backpacks or additional amenities.
+We recommend bringing re-useable water bottles as there are locations around the summit area of Kīlauea to refill your bottle.
 We also recommend snacks, sunscreen, and a hat and sunglasses in the event of clear skies.
 We do offer lunch options at an additional cost, or can provide you with recommendations for places to eat here in the Volcano area before or after your tour.